rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/transitions.md

 }
 ```

-## Dropdown menu example
+## Examples

+### Fade in/out menu

 This example is a menu that opens when you click the menu button.
+It has these transitions:
-The colors on the menu button and list item change when you hover the mouse on them:
+- The colors on the menu button and list item change when you hover the mouse on them
+- menu fades in and out when you click the toggle button
+  - transition `opacity` from `0` to `1`
+  - remove the menu drawer from the page with `visibility`, which is animatable--unlike `display`. `visibility` accepts either `visible` or `hidden`.
+If an element is `hidden`, it is still in the document flow, but this doesnt matter with the menu we are creating because it is absolutely positioned.
+- set the `transition` to `transition: opacity 0.2s linear, visibility 0s linear 0.2s;`
+  - When the menu closes, you transition the opacity for 0.2s, and then transitions the visibility in 0s, but after a 0.2s delay.
+This delay is enough time for the opacity to fade out, and then the visiblity completely removes it afterwards.
+  - When the menu opens, you set the `visibility` to visible, and remove the delay by setting `transition-delay: 0s`

 ```html
 <div class="dropdown" aria-haspopup="true">                             <!-- dropdown container -->